simon387/notes/java/liferay.md

 + Opera browser (javascript debugger and <kbd>ctrl</kbd> + <kbd>shift</kbd> + <kbd>f</kbd> are more *aggressive*)
 + MobaXterm

-When on linux, Fedora Project in my opinion is the best one for this kind of development.
+When on linux, Fedora Project Distribution in my opinion is the best one for this kind of development.

 ---